Control Flow

 | Type | false | true | Notes |

-| bool | false | true | Should be obvious: No actual conversion used. |
+| bool | false | true | No actual conversion used. |

-| Integers | 0 | (anything else) | Integer shorthand for (char/short/int/long) |
+| Integers | 0 | (anything else) | Integer shorthand for (char/short/int/long)|

 | Pointers | NULL | (anything else) | Will discuss pointers in detail later. |

-| User Define Type | ? | ? | If a cast operator to bool/Integer/pointer exists |
+| User Define Type | ? | ? | If a cast operator to bool/Integer/pointer |

-| | | | this will be used. |
+| | | | exists this will be used. |

 */